sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Representation Relationships
 In Use Cases that involve Representation Relationships, Representation Relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].

 **Note:** Whereas [[RFC8693]] lists the End-User in the `act` or `may_act` Claims and the represented service consumer in the `sub` Claim, this is reversed in this profile: the End-User is listed in the `sub` Claim and the represented service consumer is listed in the `represents` Claim.
-Reason for this is to mitigate the risk that a Client that does not explicitly support representation Use Cases cannot recognize the difference between an End-User that authenticates on behalf of himself or on behalf of someone else via representation.
+Reason for this is to mitigate the risk that a Client that does not explicitly supports the Representation Use Cases cannot recognize the difference between an End-User that authenticates on behalf of himself or on behalf of someone else via Representation.

 As such, all Clients MUST process `represents` Claims used, in case Representation can be applicable in the context of the OpenID Client and OpenID Provider.
 As an exception, `represents` Claims MAY be ignored by the Client if, and only if, it is explicitly agreed upon beforehand that no Representation will be provided.